RahulHolani1008/FlightInformationCodingChallenge/README.md

 Unit tests are mandatory to be done using "npm lint" and "npm test"

-A QnA.md file is attached with the project.
-At the end of the project, please commit it with answers to the follow-up questions.

-The commits should not include node_modules and must be added to the .gitIgnore

 # Standard practices to be used:

 Code must be broken into components which can be reused if required.